electricity-generation_1920x12780

 We can either supply a single engine only or deliver the full EPC contract to include design, build, engineering, project management, integration of auxiliary equipment and balance of plant, engine commissioning and full 24 hours a day, 7 days a week, 365 days a year service and maintenance of the equipment over a 15-year life cycle.

-Across our 35-year history we have the requisite knowledge across the design, engineering, project management and maintenance of gas-engine fuelled power plants and have a growing installed capacity of over 740MW electrical across the UK, Ireland, Australia and India.
+Across our almost 40-year history we have the requisite knowledge across the design, engineering, project management and maintenance of gas-engine fuelled power plants and have a growing installed capacity of over 1,000MW electrical across the UK, Ireland, Australia and India.

 Read our case studies